 Fire Station 3, in its new location on Nutmeg, was completed in August 2008 and Stations 6 and 7 opened in November 2008.
 The replacement for Station 1 downtown and the new Police/Fire Administration facility are anticipated to be completed in September of 2009.

-Mike Lowry became the next appointed Fire Chief; he began serving in that capacity on December 1, 2008.
+Mike Lowry became the next appointed Fire Chief; he began serving in that capacity on December 1, 2008 and retired on June 3, 2016.
 Chief Lowry has come through the ranks of the Escondido Fire Department and leads a department staffed by 130 with an annual budget of approximately $20 million.